 I’m particularly proud of this piece.
 It’s fun, it has plenty of puns true to its theme, it packs a lot of info in… and my letter from Satan’s copy is 90% a re-tread of a story used by just about every personal development speaker from the stage at one time or another.
 That’s a copywriting tactic I use a lot that you should too (*for speed) – lifting stories from speeches, books, even novels.

 Anyway, I think this version of the story fits and delivers a powerful punch here.
-In taking a celebrity I don’t have to pay and having him tell a story, I’ve done something pretty simple anybody can do.
+In taking a celebrity I don’t have to pay for and having him tell a story, I’ve done something pretty simple anybody can do.
 There’s an endless supply of iconic historical figures, mythical figures: Shakespeare, Jesse James, Wyatt Earp, Sherlock Holmes, Tarzan of the Apes, Marie Antoinette.
 Gotta be somebody just right for you!
 I’m sure you used Cupid in February.
 Didn’t you?

 Incidentally, over 4 or 65 years, in Rory’s business with his customers, we’ve also turned his assistant Kathleen into a celebrity too – constantly making her a ‘damsel in distress’, to be rescued by responding before it’s too late.
 She has been, as I recall, in danger of being eaten by a lion, forced to be a circus acrobat and shot out of a cannon, pursued by a crazed Rory with a giant meat cleaver, here tied to a spit over a fire… an idea borrowed from The Perils of Pauline old movie serials and comic strip that ran in newspapers for many years.